ATNoG/rigourous-devprivops-docs/content/usage/installation_and_usage.md

 # Pipeline

-To run the tool in a pipeline, the docker container is advised.
+To run the tool in a CI/CD pipeline, we can use the docker container.

 It must reside in an accessible registry (as it is not hosted on dockerhub).